top of page

 5429_edited.jpg

-Born in South Korea, Dr. Cho began violin at the age of three and moved to Vienna as a teenager, becoming the youngest student ever admitted to the University of Music and Performing Arts.
-She went on to study at the Yale School of Music and earned her Doctor of Musical Arts at Rutgers University, all with full merit scholarships.
+Born in South Korea, Dr. Cho began studying the violin at the age of three and moved to Vienna at age 13, where she was admitted to the University of Music and Performing Arts Vienna (mdw) at age 15 as the youngest student in the program.
+She completed her undergraduate and graduate studies there, passing all final performance examinations with highest distinction (5/5, Auszeichnung).
+She later earned an Artist Diploma from Yale School of Music and completed her Doctor of Musical Arts at Rutgers University, all with full merit scholarships.

-Her concert appearances include Carnegie Hall, Lincoln Center, Vienna’s Konzerthaus and Mozart Hall, and the Presidential Palace of Austria, with solo engagements with the Košice State Philharmonic (Slovakia).
-She has collaborated widely with orchestras and chamber ensembles across Europe and the United States.
+Dr. Cho has performed in major venues including Carnegie Hall, Lincoln Center, Vienna’s Konzerthaus and Mozart Hall, and the Presidential Palace of Austria, performing for official state functions including events for the President of Austria and members of the diplomatic and ecclesiastical community.
+She has also appeared as a soloist with the Košice State Philharmonic (Slovakia) and collaborated extensively with orchestras and chamber ensembles across Europe and the United States.

 Teaching Achievements

-• Students have won top prizes in national and international competitions.
+• Won top prizes in national and international competitions

-• Performances by students featured at Carnegie Hall, Lincoln Center, Merkin Concert Hall, and in international broadcasts in Germany, Hungary, and Romania.
+• Performed at Carnegie Hall, Lincoln Center, Merkin Concert Hall, and in international broadcasts across Europe

-• Alumni have continued their studies at prestigious institutions worldwide, including:
+• Continued their studies at leading institutions, including:

-Princeton • Columbia • Yale • University of Pennsylvania (Wharton) • NYU Stern • Duke • Vanderbilt • Emory • Pomona • Rutgers Honors • Manhattan School of Music • Mannes • Conservatory of Vienna • Hochschule für Musik Hanns Eisler Berlin.
+Princeton • Columbia • Yale • University of Pennsylvania (Wharton) • NYU Stern • Duke • Vanderbilt • Emory • Pomona • Rutgers Honors • Manhattan School of Music • Mannes • University of Music and Performing Arts Vienna • Hochschule für Musik Hanns Eisler Berlin

 Performance Highlights